craftcms/docs/docs/5.x/development/graphql.md

 Schema customization is only possible with an admin account and <config5:allowAdminChanges> _on_.
 :::

+In addition to the content and mutation settings for each schema, you can opt in to support for the `@transform` and `@parseRefs` [directives](#list-of-available-directives).
+You may globally disable image transforms in GraphQL using the <config5:disableGraphqlTransformDirective> setting (this completely hides the option in the schema customization screen). <Since ver="5.9.0" feature="Per-schema control over availability of @transform and @parseRefs directives" />

 #### Generate Tokens

 A _token_ is required to use any non-public schema.
 Tokens use the standard “bearer” `Authorization` HTTP header: